-Instead, he noticed that striking workers were outdoors all day, often with nothing to do.
-Rather than go out and tell the striking employees to go home, he went out and bought baseball bats and gloves.
+Instead, he noticed the striking workers were outdoors all day and had nothing to do.
+Rather than go out and tell the striking employees to go home, Black went to a store and bought baseball bats and gloves.
 Rather than tell them not to mess up company property, he invited them to play ball on vacant lots.
-Rather than air out his dirty laundry in the papers and claim the strike was the employees’ fault, Black took out an advertisement in the local Cleveland papers and praised the peaceful way the employees protested.
+Rather than groan to the papers and claim the strike was the employees’ fault, Black took out an advertisement in the local Cleveland papers and praised the peaceful way the employees protested.

 What happened?
 Did the employees walk all over him?
-Think him a coward because he didn’t project authority?
+Did they think him a coward because he didn’t project authority?

 Over the next few decades, Robert Black built the company up into a success.
 Says Wikipedia: